 A Skilled Philadelphia Criminal Defense Attorney

-If you have been charged with insurance fraud in Philadelphia, you need a strong criminal defense lawyer on your side, who has experience in the area and has won many fraud cases over several years.
+You need an insurance fraud attorney on your side if you have been charged in Philadelphia, who has experience in the area and has won many fraud cases over several years.
 That is our defense team; we will dig into your case and find the best way to present your case to the court to attempt to get you acquitted or have your charges dismissed.
 This has been the case with many of our clients in the past.
 We can also negotiate a civil settlement with the government in many cases, which could allow you or your corporation to avoid criminal liability by paying a fine.
 You need to act fast, call us today for a free consultation.

-Hire an insurance fraud defense lawyer who can fight for you – call us today
+Hire an insurance fraud attorney who can fight for you – call us today

 We provide free initial consultations